The 3 Reasons an SEO Project Fails and How to Turn It Around

 Second, track progress as a KPI.
 To help make SEO a priority for the website team, implementing an SEO change should be considered a KPI.

 Ultimately, the best way to avoid misaligned expectations is to speak candidly about each party’s role in and ideas for the SEO project.
-Do this up front, followed by often.
-Keep focus on the KPIs for the project.
+Do this upfront, followed by often.
+Keep the focus on the KPIs for the project.

 When working with an SEO consultant, clients should be sure to communicate their major pain points and goals.
 And they should celebrate wins.

 Meanwhile, consulting firms need to create strategies that address these pain points.
 Remember, an SEO consultant becomes an important part of the client’s digital marketing team.